Francisco Mejía Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.34).
+- The Athletics' 6.24 team ERA ranks last across all MLB pitching staffs.

-- The Athletics will send Fujinami (3-6) to make his sixth start of the season.
-He is 3-6 with an 11.12 ERA and 34 strikeouts through 34 2/3 innings pitched.
+- The Athletics will send Blackburn (0-0) out for his fourth start of the season.
+He is 0-0 with a 3.60 ERA and 14 strikeouts through 15 2/3 innings pitched.

-- His most recent time out was out of the bullpen on Sunday when the righty tossed a scoreless third of an inning against the Milwaukee Brewers without allowing a hit.
+- The right-hander's last appearance was on Saturday against the Milwaukee Brewers, when he tossed six scoreless innings while allowing four hits.

-- The 29-year-old has an ERA of 11.12, with 9 strikeouts per nine innings, in 21 games this season.
-Opponents have a .279 batting average against him.
+- In three games this season, the 29-year-old has amassed a 3.60 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.